-Advantages of the Nikon Coolpix P900:
+Arguments in favor of the Nikon Coolpix P900:

 - More framing info: Has an electronic viewfinder that displays shooting data.

-- More flexible LCD: Has swivel screen for odd-angle shots in portrait or landscape orientation.
+- More flexible LCD: Has a swivel screen for odd-angle shots in portrait or landscape orientation.

 - Ready to shoot: Comes with an integrated lens, while the D7500 requires a separate lens.

-- Sharper images: Has stabilization technology build-in to reduce the impact of hand-shake.
+- Sharper images: Has stabilization technology built-in to reduce the impact of hand-shake.

-- More affordable: Was introduced at a lower price, despite coming with a build-in lens.
+- More affordable: Was introduced at a lower price, despite coming with a built-in lens.